Easy Stuffed Bell Peppers That Actually Hold Together (and Taste Like Dinner, Not a Chore)

 Do I have to par-bake the peppers?

-You can skip it, but usually either the filling is overbaked or the peppers are still crunchy.
-The twelve minute head start is the difference between ‘fine’ and ‘oh this is nice’.
+You can skip it, but most of the time the filling is overbaked or the peppers are still crunchy.
+A twelve minute head start can really make the difference between “fine” and “great.”

 Can I use uncooked rice in the filling?

-Not for this method, I wouldn’t suggest it.
-Uncooked rice has to have a specific ratio of liquid and a specific time to bake, and the variation between peppers is a lot.
-Utilize pre-cooked rice to ensure a reliable texture and to reduce stress.
+I would not recommend this method.
+Uncooked rice has to have a precise ratio of liquid and a precise time to bake, and there is a lot of variation with the peppers.
+Use pre-cooked rice to guarantee a consistent texture and relieve stress.

 What type of cheese is most ideal for stuffed peppers?